mb64/sel/README.md

  - `c[ad]+r-args`: `(car-args)` is equivalent to `(car (args))`, but faster and easier
  - `cons`: creates a new cons cell
+ - `eq?`: returns truthy if the args are equal
  - `str-concat`: concatenates all of its arguments, which should be strings
  - `str-concatl`: concatenates a list of strings
  - `str-reverse-concat`: concatenates all of its arguments, which should be